 This winter Eloise Butler again traveled to the East Coast to visit her relatives, as had been her custom since she retired from teaching in 1911.
 Her residence was at 20 Murray Hill Rd, Malden, Mass.

-It is known that the she wrote an essay about Cora's life that she sent to the Agassiz Association in April for publication.
+It is known that the she wrote an essay about Cora's life that she sent to the Gray Memorial Botanical Chapter for circulation to the members.
 A copy is in the Minneapolis Collection at the Central Library.

 Eloise Butler’s first Garden Log note of the season was on April 1st when she wrote:

 “Weather warm and dry.
 Ground for the most part free from Frost.”
 On the next day she noted: “Skunk cabbage, Trillium nivale [Snow Trillium] and a few hepaticas opened this afternoon.
 All the early birds here.”